League of Nations: Establishment

 At the Paris Peace Conference in 1919, Wilson, Cecil and Smuts all put forward their draft proposals.
 After lengthy negotiations between the delegates, the Hurst–Miller draft was finally produced as a basis for the Covenant.
 After more negotiation and compromise, the delegates finally approved of the proposal to create the League of Nations (Société des Nations, Völkerbund) on 25 January 1919.
 The final Covenant of the League of Nations was drafted by a special commission, and the League was established by Part I of the Treaty of Versailles, signed on 28 June 1919.

 French women's rights advocates invited international feminists to participate in a parallel conference to the Paris Conference in hopes that they could gain permission to participate in the official conference.
 The Inter-Allied Women's Conference asked to be allowed to submit suggestions to the peace negotiations and commissions and were granted the right to sit on commissions dealing specifically with women and children.
 Though they asked for enfranchisement and full legal protection under the law equal with men, those rights were ignored.
-Women won the right to serve in all capacities, including as staff or delegates in the League of Nations organization.
+Women won the right to serve in all capacities, including as staff or delegates in the League of Nations organisation.
 They also won a declaration that member nations should prevent trafficking of women and children and should equally support humane conditions for children, women and men labourers.
 At the Zürich Peace Conference held between 17 and 19 May 1919, the women of the WILPF condemned the terms of the Treaty of Versailles for both its punitive measures, as well as its failure to provide for condemnation of violence and exclusion of women from civil and political participation.
 Upon reading the Rules of Procedure for the League of Nations, Catherine Marshall, a British suffragist, discovered that the guidelines were completely undemocratic and they were modified based on her suggestion.